 Presumably your spouse is aging with you.
 How come their neurotransmitters didn’t go wiggy and they didn’t cheat?
 If depression is an excuse for losing your marbles and fucking people you aren’t married to, well few things are more depressing than being cheated on.
 The devastation completely alters your well-being, and presumably your neurotransmitters too.
 But how do you explain that person’s decision to “stand for the marriage” when their mind is so addled by depression and bad brain chemistry?
 How can they stand on character in the face of such a neurological onslaught?

-3) If the neurotransmitters and depression of the MLC made them cheat, what makes you think their brain chemistry is going to change and they’re going to come around?
+If this is all the fault of our neurotransmitters, they make us cheat — why should we assume they get better?
+What is there to work with for reconciliation?
 What if the cheating neurotransmitters get worse as you age?
 Or is there some follow up syndrome — Old Age Reckoning — in which the cheater gets a clue and returns to their family?

 I’m sorry Left Behind Spouses of the MLC — you were betrayed.
 Those cheaters chose to cheat on you and destroy your world.
 Don’t sugar coat it with a MLC.
 Don’t waste your life waiting for them to come back.
 They knew what they were doing and they DIDN’T CARE.
 Nope.
 Not enough.